 About Pamela Rosen Lampitt

-Assemblywoman Pam Lampitt has represented New Jersey’s 6th Legislative District since 2006.
-She currently serves as the Chairwoman of the Assembly Women and Children Committee and as a member of the Assembly Appropriations Committee.
+Assemblywoman Pamela Lampitt has represented New Jersey’s 6th Legislative District since 2006.
+She currently serves as the Chairwoman of the Assembly Women and Children Committee.
+She is also a member of the Assembly Financial Institutions Committee, where she serves as Vice-Chair, and the Assembly Appropriations Committee.

-Assemblywoman Lampitt has been a leading advocate in New Jersey against bullying, and she was a prime sponsor of the landmark Anti-Bullying Bill of Rights signed into law by Governor Christie in addition to sponsoring innovative legislation that would create support systems to stop bullying before it starts.
-In addition, Assemblywoman Lampitt has continued to raise awareness about teen suicide prevention and has sponsored legislation to reduce teen “sexting” in a way that prioritizes education over prosecution
+Assemblywoman Lampitt has been a leading voice in New Jersey's efforts to combat bullying, and she was a prime sponsor of the Anti-Bullying Bill of Rights, in addition to sponsoring innovative legislation that would create support systems to stop bullying before it starts.
+Assemblywoman Lampitt has continued to raise awareness about teen suicide prevention.
+She authored the law to reduce teen “sexting” in a way that prioritizes education over prosecution--an effort that has drawn national attention and has since been copied by other states.

-A longtime Cherry Hill resident, Assemblywoman Lampitt got her start in public service by serving on the Township’s Zoning Board.
+A longtime resident of Cherry Hill Township, Assemblywoman Lampitt got her start in public service by serving on the Township’s Zoning Board.
 Elected to the Township Council in 2003, she served from 2004-2006 in municipal government.
 As a Councilwoman she worked on several priorities, including cutting down on bureaucracy and red-tape in the township management.
-She also was a business-friendly leader, leading a push for economic development and facilitating inter-business communication in the township to ensure Cherry Hill’s small businesses would not just succeed, but flourish.
+She also was a business-friendly leader, spearheading a push for economic development and facilitating inter-business communication in the township to ensure Cherry Hill’s small businesses would not just succeed, but flourish.

 In 2005, Assemblywoman Lampitt participated in the Clean Elections program, designed to empower the public by removing the appearance of special interest influence from legislative elections, as part of the first team in history to be named “Clean Candidates.”
 Assemblywoman Lampitt believes our democracy benefits when more citizens participate in the legislative process, and she has supported measures to further empower the public in this area.